-The latest quarterly TV viewing figures from Nielsen are in, allowing for an analysis of almost 5 years’ worth of Americans’ traditional TV viewing data.
+[By MC Editor, JC Lupis] The latest quarterly TV viewing figures from Nielsen are in, allowing for an analysis of 5 years’ worth of Americans’ traditional TV viewing data.
 The short of it?
 Yes, youth as a whole are watching less traditional TV.
-But the data in the Q3 2015 total audience report [download page] from Nielsen suggests that the declines may be slowing, and that traditional TV remains the primary video viewing mechanism for adults across age groups.
+But a review of the data from Nielsen’s Q4 2015 total audience report [download page] indicates that the declines may be slowing, even as other reports suggest that streaming may be catching up to linear viewing.
+Buckle up, this is our most in-depth analysis yet.

-[Editor’s Note: MarketingCharts’ newest study – 2015 US Media Audience Demographics – is now available, offering a look at the composition (by age, income and race/ethnicity) of various media audiences, including broadcast TV, cable TV, and online TV viewing.
-Another MarketingCharts report, Advertising Channels With the Largest Purchase Influence on Consumers provides insights as to how TV ads rank as a stated purchase influencer among Millennials and other demographic groups.]
+MarketingCharts’ latest media study – 2015 US Media Audience Demographics – is now available, offering a look at the composition (by age, income and race/ethnicity) of various media audiences, including broadcast TV, cable TV, and online TV viewing.
+Another MarketingCharts report, Advertising Channels With the Largest Purchase Influence on Consumers provides insights as to how TV ads rank as a stated purchase influencer among Millennials and other demographic groups.

 Before getting to the data and trends, a quick note on methodology.
 The below data in large part concerns “traditional TV” viewing, which averages out all live and DVR/time-shifted TV viewing (such as video-on-demand) during each quarter.
 As such, it is a measure of legacy TV viewing on set-top boxes, and does not include viewing via connected TV devices.
 While DVR and time-shifted TV viewing is growing, it still represents only a fraction of total “traditional TV” viewing.
-For example, among the total 18-24 population, weekly live TV viewing averaged 13 hours and 58 minutes per week in Q3 2015, while DVR and time-shifted TV viewing averaged 1 hour and 32 minutes per week.
+For example, among the total 18-24 population, weekly live TV viewing averaged 15 hours and 11 minutes per week in Q4 2015, while DVR and time-shifted TV viewing averaged 1 hour and 11 minutes per week.

 Now, on to the data…

-Of note, however, this was the smallest year-over-year drop among the 18-24 population since Q1 2014, and is the third consecutive quarter where there has been a contraction in the year-over-year viewing decline.
+Of note, however, this was the smallest year-over-year drop among the 18-24 population since Q1 2014, and represents the fourth consecutive quarter where there has been a contraction in the year-over-year viewing decline.
 Could traditional TV viewing be reaching its nadir for this age group?
 Time will tell…

-Nevertheless, between 2011 and 2015, Q3 traditional TV viewing by 18-24-year-olds dropped by almost 8-and-a-half hours per week, or by more than an hour and ten minutes per day.
-In percentage terms, Q3 traditional TV viewing by 18-24-year-olds was down by 11.8% year-over-year and has now fallen by 35% between 2011 and 2015.
-In other words, in the space of 4 years, more than one-third of this age group’s traditional TV viewing time has migrated to other activities or streaming (more on that below).
+Nevertheless, between 2011 and 2015, Q4 traditional TV viewing by 18-24-year-olds dropped by roughly 8-and-three-quarter hours per week, or by about one hour and fifteen minutes per day.
+In percentage terms, Q4 traditional TV viewing by 18-24-year-olds was down by 9.5% year-over-year and has now fallen by 34% between 2011 and 2015.
+In other words, in the space of 4 years, more than one-third of this age group’s traditional TV viewing time has migrated to other activities or streaming (a lot more on that below).

 The interactive chart below offers a visual presentation of traditional TV consumption figures for each age bracket, showing how this type of TV viewing is trending down (sloping to the left) for younger demos, while remaining steady if not slightly increasing (sloping to the right) for the oldest group.